wodanaz/adaptiPhy/README.md

 ### Building an appropriate neutral proxy set ###

+Please make sure your masked data is deposited in the data subdirectory nested in neutral_smk.

 **running separate snakemake to generate  neutral set file (second snakemake)**: The most important part of a Global test is to have an appropriate neutral proxy.
 We have proposed a criteria with a series of steps to be able to identify neutral proxy from random regions in the genome that are masked for functional sequence accordin to a genome of reference.
 First you need to mask your maf alignment and we have instructions in ......
 Minimally, you should mask all the known coding sequences for yout reference genome.